The Artists' Press guide to green living

 We have built a micro-hydro turbine station that is driven by water from our dam.

-We are looking forward to the day that we can replace our Yaris with an electrical car, which will mean we are effectively filling up on canal water.
+We are looking forward to the day that we can buy an electrical car to replace our VW Bluemotion, which will mean we are effectively filling up on canal water.
 With the current escalation in electricity prices we will pay off the investment in our system within a few years.

 The micro-hydro email group has been an invaluable source of info and guidance for us.
 If water fires you up then join them!